(This post may contain affiliate links. Please read our disclosure policy for more information.)

 #optoutside always makes it feel like more of an adventure than any other day we spend outside as a family.
-The shift from a day focused on forging through crowds on no sleep just to find a great deals to spending time outside with family is just invigorating to me.
-For our second Black Friday living in Colorado we explored Denver’s Cherry Creek Trail on our bikes.
+The shift from a day focused on forging through crowds on no sleep just to find great deals to spending time outside with family is just invigorating to me.

 Getting on the Cherry Creek Trail

 You can hop on the Cherry Creek Trail anywhere along the path, but the best place is right at mile 0.
 Across the Platt River from REI’s Denver flagship store (fitting for #optoutside day, right??), you’ll see the marker for the start of the trail.

-The trail is a paved route that follows right along the Cherry Creek.
-The full 14 mile trail leads to The Cherry Creek Resevoir at Cherry Creek State Park.
+The trail is a paved route that follows right along Cherry Creek.
+The full 14-mile trail leads to The Cherry Creek Reservoir at Cherry Creek State Park.
 We decided not to press our luck and to just check out the first few miles.

 Along the Trail

 The trail takes you across the southern part of Denver, where there is easy access to 16th Street for shopping and restaurants.
 After getting through most of downtown, you reach the Cherry Creek Shopping Center.
 All the traffic and chaos we saw riding by the mall has never made me happier to not be out shopping on a Black Friday!

 The fairly flat and paved route made for a really easy ride.
 Along the way, you’ll pass by some of Denver’s iconic murals, tree-lined sections that make you feel like you are in the middle of nowhere, and along some city streets.
 Mile markers are posted every half-mile, so you’ll know exactly how far out you are.